janradeck/WebApplication/doc/HowTo.md

 If you want to understand the generation, I would recommend taking a look at the following aspects:

 * The concepts and the relationships between them.
 * The utility classes used for the generation step.
-The source is documented.
+The documentation in the source code might be of help.
 * The templates.

 ### Adding PUT methods to the language